baydroid/usetimeout-react-hook/README.md

 > React.js custom hook that sets a leak-safe timeout and returns a function to cancel it before the timeout expires.

+## Why this fork?

+This fork is is almost exactly identical to the original.

+It's intended to avoid version check issues which otherwise needlessly block usetimeout-react-hook from working with later versions of react-native.
+(The only things the code imports from react are the useEffect() and useRef() functions, neither of which seems likely to change in the forseeable future.)

+The differences from the orginal are:
+- package-lock.json removed;
+- package.json peerDependencies section modified;
+- And this section added to README.md.

 ## Install

 ```sh